Installing a Ceiling Fan Using Existing Wiring

 The fan box in the photo above attaches directly to the side of a joist.
 It can be installed during new construction or retrofitted many years after a home has been built.

-Occasionally I have a ceiling fan installation that is not so typical and requires some thought and ingenuity to get a ceiling fan box installed.
+Occasionally, I have a ceiling fan installation that is not so typical and requires some thought and ingenuity to get a ceiling fan box installed.
 One of the most common out-of-the-ordinary installations is when double drywall is used on the ceiling.
-Other times I encounter resilient channel.
-This keeps the electrical box recessed back too far in the ceiling.
+Other times, I encounter resilient channels.
+This keeps the electrical box recessed back too far into the ceiling.

-My simple fix is to buy a regular fan brace kit and also buy a separate 2-1/8″ deep fan box to use instead of the 1 1/2″ box that normally comes with the fan brace.
-It is possible to buy a fan brace with a deep box, however the legs on the brace are longer, therefore the deep box will not sit lower.
+My simple fix is to buy a regular fan brace kit and a separate 2-1/8″ deep fan box instead of the 1 1/2″ box that usually comes with the fan brace.
+It is possible to buy a fan brace with a deep box.
+However, the legs on the brace are longer, so the deep box will not sit lower.

-I have heard of other electricians cutting the legs a little to bring the box down.
-That works as long as the fan brace is able to lock into the ceiling joists.
+I have heard other electricians cutting the legs to bring the box down.
+That works as long as the fan brace can lock into the ceiling joists.

 INSTALL A CEILING FAN USING OLD WIRING

-Ceiling fan manufacturers usually furnish installation instructions and many have simplified the process by the addition of a hook or hole to hold the fan motor up on the ceiling while you splice the wires together.
-Ceiling fan installations vary slightly by manufacturer and even from low end models to high end models within the same brand.
+Ceiling fan manufacturers usually furnish installation instructions.
+Many have simplified the process by adding a hook or hole to hold the fan motor up on the ceiling while you splice the wires together.
+Ceiling fan installations vary slightly by manufacturer, even from low-end to high-end models within the same brand.

-If installing a ceiling fan is new to you, I suggest that you read the instructions and also plan it out on a table or the floor how the ceiling fan needs to be assembled.
+If installing a ceiling fan is new to you, I suggest you read the instructions and plan how the ceiling fan needs to be assembled on a table or floor.
 Do not try to fully assemble the fan and mount it on the ceiling as a whole unit.

-Start by grounding the new fan box with the existing bare or green ground wire and a green ground screw.
+Start by grounding the new fan box with the existing bare or green ground wire and a green grounding screw.
 Leave a grounding pigtail long enough to extend past the box a few inches.
-If needed, splice pigtails onto all of the existing wires to extend them a few inches beyond the ceiling fan box.
+If needed, splice pigtails onto the existing wires to extend them a few inches beyond the ceiling fan box.

-Next mount the bracket that came with the fan onto the ceiling fan electrical box using the screws and hardware that came with the fan brace and box kit.
-With the canopy and extension pipe already attached, hang the fan motor, from the hook or tab on the fan bracket.
+Next, mount the bracket that came with the fan onto the ceiling fan electrical box using the screws and hardware with the fan brace and box kit.
+With the canopy and extension pipe attached, hang the fan motor from the hook or tab on the fan bracket.
 Make the electrical connections.

 If installing a remote control, insert the receiver module into the bracket.
-This is usually a tight fit and the wires get in the way.
-Tuck the electrical wires inside of the fan box if possible.
-Tuck the wires in so that they don’t protrude from the canopy and then mount the canopy in place.
-It is okay if the wires are inside of the fan canopy.
+This is usually a tight fit, and the wires get in the way.
+Tuck the electrical wires inside the fan box if possible.
+Tuck the wires in so they don’t protrude from the canopy, then mount it.
+It is okay if the wires are inside the fan canopy.
 The fan motor should now hang freely with the canopy closed.

 Many fan blades come with rubber grommets that must be inserted into the holes on each blade.
-For some fans the blades must be installed first before the light kit can be mounted.
-I use a screw holding type of screwdriver that holds the screws as I install each fan blade.
+The blades must be installed for some fans before the light kit can be mounted.
+I use a screw-holding type of screwdriver that holds the screws as I install each fan blade.
 Some fan blades are made to snap into place without screws.

 Here’s the link to all of my ceiling fan blog posts, some of which you will find helpful for your particular ceiling fan installation.